Azure/azure-sdk-tools/src/dotnet/APIView/APIViewWeb/README.md

 TypeSpec API revision is generated automatically from a pull request and this should be good enough in most scenarios.
 You can also generate API revision manually for a TypeSpec package by providing URL path to TypeSpec package specification root path.
 1. Click and `Create Review` and select TypeSpec from language dropdown.
 2. Provide URL to typespec project root path.

+## Fatal (Level 4) Diagnostic

+### Introduction

+In version "X.Y.Z" of APIView, we have introduced a new diagnostic level: Fatal (Level 4).
+This level captures the most critical issues requiring immediate intervention.
+Issues at this level are considered to be blocking and must be resolved or overridden before the API revision can be approved.

+### Usage Instructions

+1. Defining Fatal Diagnostics:
+  - Diagnostic levels are defined in the `CodeDiagnosticLevel` enum.
+  - Within your language context, dentify conditions that qualify as Fatal.
+  - Update your diagnostic logic to trigger a Fatal (Level 4) for these conditions.

+2. Handling Fatal Diagnostics:
+  - Implement handling mechanisms to respond correctly when a Fatal diagnostic is encountered (e.g., logging, alerting, halting execution).

+3. Bootstrap Modal for Fatal Diagnostics:
+  - When attempting to approve a revision with a Fatal diagnostic, a Bootstrap modal will be triggered.
+  - The modal will state "Fatal Diagnostics Present" and provide a checkbox which must be clicked to override the diagnostic, enable the Confirm button and continue the Approval process.